ceefar/WinnerWinner_ZombieDinner_PyGame/project_notes.md

 - zones and minimap new concept
 - and then
 - get the drone on that too moving and showing up as a waypoint on where it will be going to
+- do also want to quickly get its rotor animating but skip dat rn
 - then <3
+- but also
+- else for lockers?
+- refactor Workbench to make it a child of Menuable

 [quick-notes]
  - have amazon prime drones deliver ur product to random drop zone lockers (it glitches out)